 The site preserves more than 4,000 American Indian images carved into solid horizontal irregularly-shaped Sioux quartzite outcrops.
 Among the earliest carvings found here are images of buffalo and atlatls, or throwing sticks.
 Atlatls and darts were used to hunt buffaloes before the bow and arrow were developed 1,200 years ago.
 These symbols, along with other images carved on the rock, such as thunderbirds and turtles, remain important in American Indian culture.
 It is interesting to note that the stones do not record bows and arrows.
 Also "missing" are glyphs representing horses, indicating that the site was no longer used by the late 1700s, although rock art from later times is prevalent.

-The carvings of deer, buffaloes, turtles, thunderbirds and humans are more than art of mimicry of the natural environment.
+The carvings of deer, buffalo, turtles, thunderbirds and humans are more than art of mimicry of the natural environment.
 They are powerful cultural symbols of the complex communities that inhabit the prairies of southwestern Minnesota and still thrive today.